pytorch/benchmark/README.md

 Install the benchmark suite, which will recursively install dependencies for all the models `python install.py`

 ### Notes
+- Setup steps require connectivity, make sure to enable a proxy if needed.
 - See the [CI scripts](scripts/) and their orchestration in [config.yml](.circleci/config.yml) for hints about how to replicate the CI environment if you have issues
 - PyTorch versions before 1.6 are not compatible with all the models in torchbenchmark.
 See branch [wconstab/compare_torch_versions](https://github.com/pytorch/benchmark/tree/wconstab/compare_torch_versions) for a set of models that worked back to torch 1.4.0.